General information for individualized major

 - Complete GEP 101 (or UHC 110 for Honors College students) in the first semester.
 Students are strongly encouraged to complete COM 115, ENG 110, and a Quantitative Literacy course within their first 30 hours.

 - It shall be the responsibility of this advisory committee to approve the student’s degree program.
 It is also the responsibility of this committee to evaluate the student’s transcript and determine the number of credit hours previously earned which will be applied toward the hours required for this major.
-The approved program, including a recommended title, shall be submitted to the Academic Assistance Office for final approval
+The approved program, including a recommended title, shall be submitted to the Academic Advisement Center for final approval

 - A minimum of 25 credit hours must be completed after the advisory committee has approved the degree program.